natebird/postgresql/README.md

 - [x] Prepared Statements
 - [x] Tested

 This wrapper uses the latest PostgreSQL fetch API to enable performant prepared statements and output bindings.

-The Swift wrappers around the PostgreSQL's C structs and pointers automatically manage closing connections and deallocating memeory.
+The Swift wrappers around the PostgreSQL's C structs and pointers automatically manage closing connections and deallocating memory.
 Additionally, the PostgreSQL library API is used to perform thread safe, performant queries to the database.

 ## Examples